-Aims of the course
+Aims of the Course

-The purpose of the course is to provide students with a comprehensive and professionally oriented higher education experience in Construction Management.

-Construction Management's primary function is the management and organisation of sustainable construction production over the building project life cycle.
+The purpose of the course is to provide students with a comprehensive and professionally organisation of sustainable construction production over the building project life cycle.

-Construction managers have specialist skills and knowledge relating to the technologies of domestic, industrial and commercial building, construction processes, planning and programming, construction health and safety, project life cycle assessment, people management and leadership, and the business management of construction organisations.
-Equally Construction Managers need an appreciation of global issues as the UK exports construction services and expertise.
+Quantity Surveyors and Commercial Management's primary function is the management and relating to the technologies of domestic, industrial and commercial building, construction processes, planning and programming, construction health and safety, project life cycle assessment, people management and leadership, and the business management of construction organisations.
+Equally Quantity Surveyors and Commercial Managers need an appreciation of global issues as the UK exports construction services and expertise.